|What is CDD ?||Connect to CDD Web|

 Upload of a drawing file

-This is a way to sent drawing files from your design office to CERN, in order to be archived.
+This is a way to send drawing files from your design office to CERN, in order to be archived.

-Click the Upload link in the CDD Home Page.
-With CATIA, this is automatically done when a drawing is checked in to SmarTeam.
+This is automatically done when a drawing is checked in CATIA/SmarTeam.

 Creation of a new version of an existing drawing

 When a new version of an existing drawing has been issued, this operation creates a new instance in the database corresponding to the new version.

 CDD Home Page --> NEW VERSION

 After the introduction of the New Lifecycle in 2017, this is automatically done when a new revision is created in SmarTeam ("New Release" command).

 Modification of an existing drawing - Drawing Update

 This operation consists in the modification of some pieces of information associated to the last version of a drawing, without having to create a new one.
 Some modifications may not be allowed, depending on the kind of information to be changed and the status of the version.